 - Erector spinae

-What I challenge my clients to do during scorpion stretches is to focus their minds on each muscle individually.
+What I challenge my clients to do during scorpion stretches is to focus their minds on each muscle group individually.

 You’ll quickly notice all the different areas from your left foot all the way to your right shoulder.